Shannen Doherty, ‘Beverly Hills, 90210’ star, dies at 53

 Doherty struggled to recapture her “Beverly Hills, 90210” star status, but worked in big-screen films including “Mallrats” and “Jay and Silent Bob Strike Back” and in such TV movies as “A Burning Passion: The Margaret Mitchell Story,” in which she played the “Gone with the Wind” author.
 A nadir was “Blindfold: Acts of Obsession,” an erotic thriller opposite Judd Nelson.

 Doherty's lawsuit against her ex-business managers was settled in 2016.
-She was open about the toll that cancer was taking on her.
+She was open about the toll that cancer was taking.
 She posted photos that showed the baldness that followed treatment and, in an August 2016 interview with “Entertainment Tonight,” shared her fears.

 “The unknown is always the scariest part,” she said.
 “Is the chemo going to work?
 Is the radiation going to work?” she said.
 “Pain is manageable, you know living without a breast is manageable, it’s the worry of your future and how your future is going to affect the people that you love.”